 Borders, flights and quarantine

 Consult the World Health Organisation advice and that of your own governments in terms of whether you should actually be travelling and what the implications of that, e.g. quarantine upon return, might be.

-Do you need a test?
+Do you need a Covid test for Portugal travel?

 Clean & Safe Portugal